noxymon-mekari/mkrgen/docs/docs/advanced-flag/redis.md

 ## What's Included

-When you select Redis as an advanced feature, Go-Blueprint will generate:
+When you select Redis as an advanced feature, mkrgen will generate:

 - **Redis Client**: A configured Redis client using `github.com/redis/go-redis/v9`
 - **Interface Abstraction**: Clean interface definitions for Redis operations